 An electric water heater is designed with a life cycle that varies from 10 – 15 years.
 If your system is leaking or producing loud noises, it may be time to replace your water heater with a new energy-efficient system.
 Prior to purchasing a new system, it’s important to become familiar with the various water heater sizes available.

 Water Heater Sizes

-On the other hand, a household with 5 – 7 people may require a water heater with a 60 – 80 gallon water tank.
-If you live alone with a spouse, a 3o gallon water heater will provide you with enough warm water to shower, do laundry, and wash dishes.
+On the other hand, a household with 5 – 7 people may require a water heater with a 60 – 80 gallon water tank depending on water usage patterns.
+If you live alone with a spouse, a 30 gallon water heater will provide you with enough warm water to shower, do laundry, and wash dishes.

 Hot Water Usage Habits

 The process of sizing a water heater will be different across family to family.
 For example, a family of 5 – 7 people may not require a 60 – 80 gallon water heater.
 In some cases, a family of this size may be able to get by with a 50 – 60 gallon water heater.
 In addition, a family with 2 members may require a water heater with a water tank that is larger than 30 gallons.
 The size of your water heater will vary depending on your water usage habits.

 If you commonly utilize 2 to 4 water appliances at the same time, you should purchase a larger water heater size to ensure you have enough warm water to shower while the appliances are running.
 The process of sizing a water heater for your house is extremely important.
 If you purchase a water heater that is too small, you may be forced to shower with cold water.

 In addition, a water heater that is too small for your family is forced to work harder.
 This will lead to costly repairs and tune-ups.
 Alternatively, a water heater that is too big for your household will cause the total cost of your utility bills to increase.
 To receive help determining what size water heater you need, call a local professional in your area to receive assistance finding the proper model for your house.